Doctor Brace Actiman 30-40 mmHg Compression Socks For Men

 - DVT (Deep Vein Thrombosis)

-Note: for questions about the right compression level or length for you, it is recommended to seek your doctor's advice.
+Note: for questions about the proper compression grading or length, it is always better to seek your doctor's advice.

 To know how to wash or care for this product, read our detailed care instructions